 PGS now consists of Robert leading a core group of young, talented NYC based musicians - mainly from other countries – which he affectionately refers to as his "International cartel".
 Robert writes and arranges all of the band's music, and over the course of the last several years has moved the band's direction into a unique amalgam of jazz and rock.
 Robert's musical signature is to "reimagine" Classic Rock tunes such as Jimi Hendrix's "Fire", The Kinks' "You Really Got Me", and more recently Cream's "I'm So Glad" and even Phish's "Free".

-PGS's newest CD,“The PGS Experience”, to be released on June 30, 2017, consists of five studio tracks – three new originals by Robert and two new PGS-style covers arranged by Robert of songs by Cream and Phish – plus four live PGS performances of previously recorded songs that capture the power and musicianship of the band in concert.
+PGS's newest CD,“The PGS Experience”, was released on June 30, 2017 and consists of five studio tracks – three new originals by Robert and two new PGS-style covers arranged by Robert of songs by Cream and Phish – plus four live PGS performances of previously recorded songs that capture the power and musicianship of the band in concert.
 “The new album continues to drive the line between rock and jazz like no other band” says Robert, adding: “What I’m trying to achieve now with PGS is to combine the power and beat of rock with the complexity and improvisation of jazz in a new and exciting way that takes the music to a whole other level".